From the Analysis menu choose Compare repeated measures variables, and choose the variables you want to compare, then hit OK.

 Standardized effect size For two groups Cohen’s d and eta-squared

-Graphs of the data Box plot with individual data Box plot with individual data
+Graphs of the data Box plot showing quartiles with spaghetti plot showing individual data Box plot showing quartiles with spaghetti plot showing individual data

 For individual data plots, values of a single case are connected.